thegerb96/thesis/README.md

 # MSc.
 Thesis
 This repo contains well annotated jupyter notebook with all the relevant code used in the creation of my MSc.
-Thesis.
+Thesis as well as the Thesis itself as PDF.
-Please note that directories and keys have been anonimized within the notebooks.
+*Please note that directories and keys have been anonimized within the notebooks.*

 ## The project consists of 6 chapters: